-Have you ever wondered how to make a traditional guacamole recipe like they do in the avocado region of Mexico?
+Have you ever wondered how to make an authentic guacamole recipe like they do in the avocado region of Mexico?
 This recipe was passed down from traditional Michocan chefs that will surprise you with its simplicity and flavor!

-So what goes into traditional guacamole?
-Even I was shocked at how simple the recipe is: Avocados, Mexican onion (usually gigantic green onions), serrano pepper, cilantro and salt.
+So what goes into authentic guacamole?
+Even I was shocked at how simple the recipe is.
+Here’s what you need:

 The traditional chefs of Uruapan explained to us that simple is best because garlic and lime take away from the fresh taste of the avocados.
 And you know what?
 They’re right.
 Granted, avocados that were picked fresh from your backyard are going to taste pretty damn good, but there was no denying that their recipe totally trumped the typical North American version.

-So here’s to tackling our phobias and embracing new traditions!
+So here’s to embracing new traditions!
 And to of course to the beauty that is the avocado.
 GOD BLESS.Print

 - Prep Time: 5 minutes